Longest minimal length partitions: Introduction

 \section{Introduction}

-In \cite{longest_shortest_fence} the authors prove that among planar convex sets of given area the disk maximizes the length of the shortest area-bisecting curve.
-In order to write the result in a more formal way, let us introduce the following notations.
+In \cite{longest_shortest_fence} the authors answer a question raised by Polya in \cite{polya} and prove that among planar convex sets of given area the disk maximizes the length of the shortest area-bisecting curve.
 Denote by $\Omega \subset \Bbb{R}^d$ an open, connected region with Lipschitz boundary.
-Moreover, consider $\omega \subset \Omega$ an arbitrary Lipschitz subset.
 Consider $c \in (0,1)$ and denote with $|\cdot |$ the usual Lebesgue measure (area in 2D, volume in 3D).
 Given $\Omega$ and $c$, define the \emph{shortest fence} set to be